COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 How to Apply

-Applications are accepted in late December or early January (see brochure for this year’s deadline), and competitive candidates are interviewed at the annual meeting of the International Neuropsychological Society or on site.
+Applications are accepted in December or early January (see brochure for this year’s deadline), and competitive candidates will be interviewed in January or February, typically in conjunction with the annual meeting of the International Neuropsychological Society.
 Applicants should have completed APA/CPA-approved doctoral programs in clinical, school or counseling psychology and an APA/CPA-accredited predoctoral internship.
 Applicants should have an established interest and prior clinical experience with children and adolescents, as well as prior training in the area of neuropsychological assessment.
 Our postdoctoral fellows are expected to be actively involved in research, and as such, candidates should have completed an empirical dissertation and formal coursework in statistics and research methodology as part of their graduate program.
 The dissertation must be defended prior to the start of the fellowship on September 1.

 Please refer to the current brochure or contact us for more information about due dates for the current year and required application materials.
 The postdoctoral training program at Children's National belongs to the Association for Postdoctoral Programs in Clinical Neuropsychology (APPCN), and is therefore designed to meet the criteria set forth by the Houston Conference on specialty education and training in clinical neuropsychology.
 We participate in the APPCN Resident Matching Program, therefore all applicants must register with the National Matching Service.
 Information can be obtained from APPCN or NMS.
 This residency site agrees to abide by the APPCN policy that no person at this facility will solicit, accept or use any ranking-related information from any residency applicant.